Charge Migration Manifests as Attosecond Solitons in Conjugated Organic Molecules: Introduction

-Electron and hole motions in matter are central to physical and chemical processes.
-For instance, they can induce chemical reactions, photosynthesis and photovoltaics, and charge transfer~\cite{Krausz_2009,Calegari_2016}.
-At the natural length and time scales of electron motion in molecules -- the Angstrom and the attosecond -- these coherent ultrafast dynamics are often called charge migration (CM)~\cite{Breidbach_2005,Lunnemann_2008,Smirnova_2009,Calegari_2014,Kraus_2015,Kuleff_2016}.
-In this context, CM is understood as the purely-electronic-driven dynamics that unfolds before nuclei have time to move.
-It can be the precursor for many of the down-stream processes mentioned above~\cite{Remacle_2006,Lepine_2014,Despre_2015,Calegari_2016}, and therefore a means of understanding and ultimately steering them.
-The study of molecular CM is currently an active field of research~\cite{Ayuso_2017,Bruner_2017,Jia_2017,Perfetto_2018}, however, it is a formidable endeavor.
-Experimentally it requires the development of multi-dimensional coherent probes with attosecond resolution~\cite{Calegari_2016}.
-Theoretically, it necessitates models with multiple interacting electrons, even when nuclear motion is ignored.
+The movement of electrons and holes in matter regulates many physical and chemical processes such as chemical reactions, photosynthesis and photovoltaics, and charge transfer~\cite{Krausz2009,Calegari2016}.
+For the electrons, these dynamics can reach down to the Angstrom and attosecond spatio-temporal scales, and are commonly referred to as charge migration (CM)~\cite{Breidbach2005,Lunnemann2008,Smirnova2009,Calegari2014,Kraus2015,Kuleff2016}.
+At the fastest time scales, CM is understood as the purely electronic-driven dynamics that takes place before nuclei have time to move.
+It can be the precursor for many of the down-stream processes mentioned above~\cite{Calegari2016,Remacle2006,Lepine2014,Despre2015}, and therefore a means of understanding and ultimately steering them with the goal of charge-directed reactivity~\cite{Weinkauf1997,Remacle1998}.

+The study of molecular CM is a formidable endeavor.
+Experimental studies require coherent probes with attosecond resolution~\cite{Calegari2014,Calegari2016}.
+Such ultrafast probes have been enabled by the continuous progress in x-ray and table-top infrared sources over the past few decades~\cite{Krausz2009}.
+For example, recent experiments have investigated how fast CM couples to the nuclear degrees of freedom, leading to structural changes~\cite{Lara-Astiaso2018,Mansson2021}.
+Theoretical investigations of CM necessitate models with multiple interacting electrons~\cite{Vacher2017,Despre2018}, even when nuclear motion is ignored~\cite{Ayuso2017,Bruner2017,Jia2017,Perfetto2018,Folorunso2021}.
+Furthermore, systematic studies of the underlying mechanisms responsible for regulating CM involve the analysis of systems with a large number of coupled degrees of freedom.

-Systematic studies of the mechanisms underlying, and responsible for regulating, CM can appear beyond reach since they involve the analysis of systems with a large number of coupled degrees of freedom.
-One approach to such large-scale problems is provided by nonlinear dynamics, which has developed general-purpose methods for tackling and understanding the structure of high-dimensional phase spaces.
-For instance, nonlinear dynamical analyses have been instrumental in many areas of atomic, molecular and optical science, including understanding the bunching mechanism responsible for lasing in free-electron lasers~\cite{Barre_2004}, in transition-state theory of chemical reactions~\cite{Miller_1998,Bartsch_2005,Kawai_2007}, and for strong-field physics~\cite{van_de_Sand_1999,Mauger_2009,Mauger_2010,Becker_2012}.
+In this work, we leverage tools from nonlinear dynamics to study (sub-)femtosecond field-free CM unfolding in conjugated organic molecules following the sudden creation of a localized hole in the system, a paradigm for site specific ionization.
+This is motivated by the fact that nonlinear dynamics~\cite{Masoliver2011,RegrAndChaosDyn} has developed general-purpose methods for tackling and understanding the structure of high-dimensional phase spaces.
+Indeed, nonlinear dynamical analyses have been instrumental in many areas of atomic, molecular and optical science, including in transition-state theory of chemical reactions~\cite{Miller1998,Bartsch2005,Kawai2007} and strong-field physics~\cite{vandeSand1999,Mauger2009,Mauger2010,Becker2012}.